 Spears of medium thickness do better on the grill than pencil-thin spears.
-They are less likely to fall through the cooking grate and they usually have fuller flavors.
-Both purple and green spears will be green when they are cooked.–Jamie Purviance
+They are less likely to fall through the cooking grate and they usually have fuller flavors.–Jamie Purviance

 - Quick Glance